UberProjects/UberBackend/README.md

 (Note if you use a mongoLabs db random disconnects can occure just restart the app) send an email to matt for access to hosted mongodb instance

+##TODO
+  - Update various passport routes and redirects to work with cordova
+  - Add a proper error logger
+  - Integrate with Uber node work